egamr/example-tikrok/readme.md

 ## This is just a kernel...

 Don’t limit yourself to copying TikRok, the purpose of this tutorial is to ignite your creativity.
-There are so many directions you **could** go in…..for example, there are open source emotion-recogition engines….why not make an app that detects if someone is sad or angry (show video example of Hunter doing sad face + detection) and notify their friends they need cheering up?
+There are so many directions you **could** go in, for example, there are open source emotion-recogition engines.
+Why not make an app that detects if someone is sad or angry (show video example of Hunter doing sad face + detection) and notify their friends they need cheering up?
 Food for thought.
 Think big, think different, be bold.
 Do something so amazing they can’t ignore you.
-And it doesn’t have to be entertaining….think healthcare/covid-19, think education, think business, think food, fashion, music, finance, holidays, think what can I do with face detection, or just something creative with video?
+And it doesn’t have to be entertaining, think healthcare/covid-19, think education, think business, think food, fashion, music, finance, holidays, think what can I do with face detection, an augemented reality canvas or just something creative with video?

 <img src="/assets/images/tikrok/HAPPY.jpg" alt="HAPPY" style="zoom:30%;" />